asherjvitek/nvim/README.md

 # My personal nvim config.....

-This is just from kickstart.nvim and I have modified it and uploaded it for my own use

-Test something....
+It is actually kinda my own now..
+That is a little crazy.
+And really cool.